Dame Deborah James: Cancer campaigner dies aged 40

 She had been receiving end-of-life care for bowel cancer at home and had raised millions to help others affected by cancer.

-The host of the BBC's You, Me and the Big C podcast was given a damehood in recognition of her fundraising work.
+The host of the BBC's You, Me and the Big C podcast was given a damehood in recognition of her fundraising, in May.

 Dame Deborah, a mother of two, was diagnosed with bowel cancer in 2016.